alexpekurovsky/webash/README.md

 Just simply run ```gem install webash```

 ## Usage
-You can run webash again single config file or config directory with *.yaml files
+You can run webash against single config file or config directory with *.yaml files
 ```webash -c /path/to/config.yaml``` or ```webash -c /path/to/config/dir```

 Example of YAML config file you can find in **_examples_** directory